Frequently Asked Questions

 All compulsory components of the education program are covered by the tuition fees and associated levies and charges published at the beginning of the year.

 Additional charges may be incurred for non-compulsory activities and events.
 These charges are advised to families in advance.

 Additional information can be obtained from the Admissions Office.

-To be considered for a Scholarship, all applicants must apply for the Academic Scholarship category and must sit the Academic Scholarship Examination which is to be held on site at Kinross Wolaroi School.
-Music Scholarship applicants will also be required to audition as part of the application process.
+To be considered for a Scholarship, all applicants must sit the Academic Scholarship Examination which is held on site at Kinross Wolaroi School.
+Applicants must also complete an online application and submit supporting documentation as outlined in the guidelines.

 Financial Assistance Grants

 In certain limited circumstances the school offers Financial Assistance Grants to families requiring financial support while their child/children are enrolled at the School.
 Assistance is generally directed towards families who are facing significant challenges and where help from the School is a last-resort option.

 Applications for financial assistance are considered on a case-by-case basis and are subject to a formal application process.

 Offers of enrolment for a supported enrolment (that is, one that has bursarial assistance attached to it) are made at the discretion of the School.
 Any such offer is subject to vacancies being available following the consideration of all offers of enrolment for full fee paying enrolments.